Regis College

 Consequences of Defaulted Accounts

 At the time of registration, students accept financial responsibility for all tuition charges.
 Full payment of the student account balance is due by the published due date.
 If payment is not made on tuition and fees by the due date, a late fee of $300 is assessed for fall and spring semester, $100 for the summer semester.
 If payment is not received by the due date, the account will be considered in default.
 Regis University reserves the right to restrict and/or drop registration if a student is in default.
 There is no guarantee that courses will still be available if dropped for non-payment.
-The release of transcripts and diploma will also be restricted until any financial obligation with Regis University is paid in full.
-Financial obligations include past due tuition and fees, active RPO payment plans, deferments, institutional loans, and Perkins/Nursing/NFLP loans.
-Late fees can be assessed monthly on defaulted plans.
-Checks returned for insufficient funds will incur additional penalty fees.

 Regis University and their respective agents and contractors will contact students in default regarding the student account, including repayment of the student account, at any current or any future phone number that is provided to Regis University.
 This includes cellular phones or other wireless devices using automated telephone dialing equipment or artificial or pre-recorded voice or text messages.

 Failure to pay a defaulted balance will result in defaulted accounts being sent to external collection agencies.
-Upon non-payment of tuition and fees balances as stated, Regis University may declare the balance due and payable.
+Upon non-payment of tuition and fees balance as stated, Regis University may declare the balance due and payable.
 Students in default agree to reimburse Regis University the fees of any collection agency up to 40% which may not be reflected in the statement of account, which may be based on a percentage of the debt, and all the costs and expenses, including late fees and all other applicable charges to Regis University.
 In the event the defaulted balance is placed in the hands of an attorney for collection through legal proceedings or otherwise, defaulted students must pay late fees, attorney fees, court costs and fees, and all other applicable charges to Regis University.
 Disputed defaulted balances shall be governed by Colorado law, excluding its conflicts of law’s provisions.
 Regis University and its respective agents reserve the right to report defaulted information to the credit bureaus.

 Refund Schedule for Authorized Withdrawal from Regis College